Multiphase curved boundary condition in lattice Boltzmann method: Abstract

 \section{Abstract}

-The boundary treatment is fundamental for modeling fluid flows; especially, the curved boundary condition, which accurately describes the boundary geometry, can effectively improve the accuracy of simulations with complex boundaries.
-However, although curved boundary conditions have been successfully applied in single-phase lattice Boltzmann simulations, they cause dramatical mass leakage or increase when it is directly used for multiphase flows.
-We find that the principal reason is the absence of nonideal effect, followed by the calculation error.
-In this paper, incorporating the nonideal effect into the linear interpolation scheme and compensating the interpolating error, we propose a multiphase curved boundary condition to treat wetting boundaries with complex geometries.
+The boundary treatment is fundamental for modeling fluid flows; especially, in the lattice Boltzmann method, the curved boundary conditions effectively improve the accuracy of single-phase simulations with complex-geometry boundaries.
+However, the conventional curved boundary conditions usually cause dramatic mass leakage or increase when they are directly used for multiphase flow simulations.
+We find that the principal reason is the absence of nonideal effect in the curved boundary conditions, followed by the calculation error.
+In this paper, incorporating the nonideal effect into the linear interpolation scheme and compensating for the interpolating error, we propose a multiphase curved boundary condition to treat the wetting boundaries with complex geometries.
 A series of static and dynamic multiphase simulations with large density ratio verify that the present scheme is accurate and ensures mass conservation.